ritwickdey/vscode-live-server/README.md

     * ***[Fixed]*** Fixed Ignore Files feature (It was working only for first time of starting server).

     *  ***[Enhancement]*** Now you don't have to open a file to start server from workspace.
 Previously you got an annoyed message saying _"Open a file..."_.

-* #### Version 1.6.9 (15.08.2017)
-    * ***[New Settings]*** `liveServer.settings.donotShowInfoMsg :` To turn off information pop-up messages like _"Server starts with port xxxx"_ or like that.
-To turn off it, you can set the value as `true` or you can click to _"Don't show again"_ when a information message pop-up.

-    * ***[Enhancement]*** When server is already started & you right click onto a HTML file & choose 'Open with Live Server', instead of a pop-up message that *"Server already is already running at port xxxx"*, now it will open the HTML file to browser with same server instance.

-    * Source Code is refactored (If you found anything is broken, feel free to report me on GitHub).

 ## Changelog